-Most AI image tools are fast or good.
-Nano Banana 2 is Google’s shot at both.
+Most AI image tools make you pick a side: fast or good.
+Nano Banana 2 is Google's answer to both.

 What is Nano Banana 2?